Wilmington, North Carolina

 Wilmington is indeed an ideal locale for history buffs: spotted with pre-war antebellum mansions, museums and a Civil War battlefield, the area’s rich historical traditions have been preserved for generations to come.

 As a result, the movie industry has taken a shine to Wilmington, using the city for external shots and featuring it in several Civil War-era epics.

 Today, Wilmington’s population continues to grow.
 State-of-the-art medical facilities, upscale shopping and a wide range of restaurants have flourished in the slow-paced community.
 The area offers residents a wide array of recreational activities from which to choose, including golf, fishing, riverboat cruises, nature trails and bicycling.

 Or, if you prefer to simply drink in the splendor of Wilmington, you can join the residents and visitors who wander through the streets of the historic district in the springtime, admiring the city’s many gardens in full bloom.

-For more information about Wilmington, North Carolina and surrounding areas contact either of these fine realtors...
+For information about Wilmington, North Carolina and the surrounding area contact Paul Zaio of Independence Wealth Mgt.